Department, Center and Program Procedures

 - Be sure to follow university guidelines and relevant laws regarding printing, use of logos, copyright, FERPA and other issues; see links below.

 - Following creation of your newsletter, whether using one of these templates or your own design, to assist you in complying with university policies and standards, newsletters require approval by the academic unit leader (usually the department chair or program director) and the College Communications Director.

-- Please try to send the newsletter to us at least two to three weeks before you wish to distribute it, as we need time to review it.
-We sometimes must request changes for branding or SACS compliance or other reasons.
-We review the newsletters for compliance and also provide copy-editing suggestions, if we note spelling, grammatical or other errors.
+- Please try to send the newsletter to us at least two to three weeks before you wish to distribute it, as we need time to review it for compliance and also to provide copy-editing suggestions, if we note spelling, grammatical or other errors.

-- Once the newsletter is approved and posted to your website, we also offer the service of distributing it to your department alumni using a system called EDUConverse, which provides email marketing options and the ability to track and manage messages.
-Contact the College Communications Director for details.
+- Once the newsletter is approved and posted to your website, we also offer the service of distributing it to your department alumni using a University-approved and managed email contact system, which provides email marketing options and the ability to track and manage messages.
+Contact the College Communications Office for details.

 - If you decide to print copies of the newsletter, approved university printers can be found by logging into 49er Mart, going to the contracts section and searching for printers.